tomoe-mami/weechat-scripts/urlselect/README.md

 ### Usage

 Simply run `/urlselect` to activate URL selection bar.
-You can use arrow keys to navigate between URLs.
+You can use up/down arrow keys to navigate between URLs.
 Press F1 to see the list of keys and custom commands (see **Custom Commands** below).
 It's recommended to bind `/urlselect` to a key so it can be easily activated.
-For example, to use Alt+Enter run the following command in Weechat:
+For example, to use Alt-Enter run the following command in Weechat:

     /key bind meta-ctrl-M /urlselect

+### Search

+You can enable the search feature by pressing Ctrl-F. Another bar will appear where you can input a keyword.
+By default, script will search the first matching entry from the current position and move backward until the first entry.
+To change the search direction simply press up/down arrow key.
+You can change the search scope by pressing Tab.

 ### Custom Commands